intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_2_GPU_Baichuan2-7B.md

 # When running LLMs on Intel iGPUs for Windows users, we recommend setting `cpu_embedding=True` in the from_pretrained function.
 # This will allow the memory-intensive embedding layer to utilize the CPU instead of iGPU.
+# It is important to set `model_hub='modelscope'`, otherwise model hub is default to be huggingface
 model_in_4bit = AutoModelForCausalLM.from_pretrained(pretrained_model_name_or_path="baichuan-inc/Baichuan2-7B-Chat",
                                                      load_in_4bit=True,
                                                      trust_remote_code=True,